bodapi/1.-shopee-api-global-data/README.md

 ### 🔹 Accurate Commercial Sales Data Service
 Targeted potential customer data, industry insights, and market intelligence to help improve conversion efficiency and sales promotion.

-### 🔹 Data-Driven Promotion Support
-We assist with product packaging, promotion ideas, and sales narratives, ensuring our customers can truly leverage the data in real-world business scenarios.

 ---